The History of Infest

 In 2011 Bradford University revealed plans for their new sustainable student accommodation at The Green, on campus and within a stone’s throw of the venue.
 This new onsite accommodation gave Infest a holiday camp feel, and kicked off the era of the student halls after-parties.

-Scene Three: 20th anniversary and the Covid-19 pandemic
+Scene Four: 20th anniversary and the Covid-19 pandemic

-2019’s show came and went, with the popular additional Thursday night warm-up being passed to Flag Promotions and Cryonica Recordings, and relocated to a dive bar venue in town.
+2019’s show featured the British EBM heroes Nitzer Ebb. the popular additional Thursday night warm-up being passed to Flag Promotions and Cryonica Recordings, and relocated to a dive bar venue in town.
 This allowed Terminal Productions to focus on the main event.

 Read the Infest Festival Wikipedia page here.